By Alex Rodino — Founder, Alexander Rodino Collective | Serving Savannah & Coastal Georgia

 This guide is educational, not legal, tax, or financial advice.
 Always confirm specifics with a CPA, financial advisor, and a Georgia real estate attorney before acting.

-- The three most common paths in Coastal Georgia are: a smaller single-family home, a low-maintenance suburb or townhome, and a 55+ or amenitized community.
+- Three main paths: a smaller single-family home, a low-maintenance suburb or townhome, or a 55+/amenitized community.

-- Top Savannah-area fits for downsizers often include The Landings on Skidaway Island, Savannah Quarters in Pooler, Richmond Hill, smaller in-town homes near Ardsley Park or Habersham Village, Historic District condos, Wilmington Island villas, and select Effingham County patio-home options.
+- Top areas: The Landings on Skidaway, Savannah Quarters in Pooler, Richmond Hill, Ardsley Park, Historic District condos, Wilmington Island, and Effingham County.

 Table of Contents